 I have gained extensive experience since this time in active human rights service, and in the process I have formed and maintained a large network of useful allies and sympathisers in all areas of human rights, refugee protection, peacekeeping, environmental protection, fisheries, aid monitoring, national parliaments, government, military, security, and intelligence.
 More to the point, I have an unparalleled grassroots base within my areas of interest and operation.
 These contacts, and friends, span the entire Pacific region, and globally.

-I currently am coordinator for West Papua Media Alerts which reports the latest independently verifiable news from West Papua.
-News reports are posted by journalists, both on the ground in West Papua, and around the world.
+I spent over ten years running – as Coordinating Editor – the groundbreaking clandestine media project West Papua Media which reported the latest independently verifiable human rights, civil resistance, environmental and human security reportage from West Papua.
+News reports are submitted by a distributed team of clandestine journalists, using encrypted anonymising tools, both on the ground in West Papua, and around the world.
 We are also involved in providing citizen media training and capacity building for witness broadcasting.